cenk6262/HCTV_Seminar/README.md

 __tiny-cuda-nn__ comes with a [PyTorch](https://github.com/pytorch/pytorch) extension that allows using the fast MLPs and input encodings from within a [Python](https://www.python.org/) context.
 These bindings can be significantly faster than full Python implementations; in particular for the [multiresolution hash encoding](https://raw.githubusercontent.com/NVlabs/tiny-cuda-nn/master/data/readme/multiresolution-hash-encoding-diagram.png).

-> The overheads of Python/PyTorch can nonetheless be extensive if the batch size is small.
-> For example, with a batch size of 64k, the bundled `mlp_learning_an_image` example is __~2x slower__ through PyTorch than native CUDA.
-> With a batch size of 256k and higher (default), the performance is much closer.

 Begin by setting up a Python 3.X environment with a recent, CUDA-enabled version of PyTorch.
 Then, invoke
 ```sh
 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch